 Sport and fitness

 The University is a centre of excellence for sport and fitness.
 We offer a huge range of competitive sport with our 55 sports clubs, from American Football to Wing Chun Kung Fu, which attract around 4,000 students.
 The new Sport & Fitness sports centre has many activities you can get involved with to keep active such as Pay & Go exercise classes, climbing and squash.
 We also offer sport volunteering opportunities through The Extra Mile programme for those who want to participate in sport through volunteering, coaching or officiating.

 Medical and dental health

 Most students are entitled to healthcare on the NHS.
-We recommend that you sign up with a doctor and dentist near the University and will advise you on how to do this during Welcome Week.
+We recommend that you sign up with a doctor and dentist near the University - you can find out more about locating a suitable practice on the Welcome website.